kimekent/Masters-Thesis/README.md

 #### Testing
 For testing:

-1. Modify the root folder path in chatbot.py to your project's root folder.
+1. Modify the root folder path in the .py files to your project's root folder.
 2. Add your OpenAI API key to openaiapikey.txt located in root folder of this project.
 3. Follow the instructions at the top of the test scripts to calculate metrics like BLEU-4, ROUGE-L, and BERTScore on saved generated answers datasets.